AntonisTorb/Frequensee/README.md

 ## Installation

-You can install `frequensee` with pip through `PyPI` using the following command:
+`Frequensee` is released as a package on [PyPI](https://pypi.org/project/frequensee/), so you can install it with pip using the following command:

 ```
 pip install frequensee
 ```

-or by downloading the source code from this repository.
+or by downloading the source code from the [GitHub repository](https://github.com/AntonisTorb/Frequensee).

 ## Dependencies